racingthebeam/beam256/docs/DEVLOG.md

 Twas a late start, will not get everything done that I wanted.
 Punt signed math ops to next week!

-codegen is extended to support org, align, zero, literal data
+codegen is extended to support org, align, zero, literal data unconditional jumps done & tested

+i think we'll rename the IO instructions to IN and OUT, gives me Z80 fuzzies

+IO IN/OUT done and tested, including event forwarding

+LOAD/STORE done, we'll leave the indexing operations till next session (maybe try that mid-week?) - I haven't written up my plans for that yet and I've lost my train of thought.
+Also it needs a new complex instruction encoding with a couple of flags.
+Yeh, do that during the week!

+Almost 3 hours in... do i have the energy for function calls/stack shenanigans...

 ## Day 10